-The launch of HCAP 2.0 comes on the heels of the debut of Hitachi's latest high-end storage array: the Universal Storage Platform (USP) V. And it's not by coincidence that the two platforms have a lot of technology in common.
+The launch of HCAP 2.0 comes on the heels of the debut of Hitachi’s latest high-end storage array: the Universal Storage Platform (USP) V. And it’s no coincidence that the two platforms have a lot of technology in common.

 “The new release of the Content Archive Platform shares the same philosophy of disaggregating servers and storage as the recently announced USP V platform,” says Asim Zaheer, senior director of business development for content archiving at HDS.